tensorflow/tfjs-website/docs/guide/node_in_cloud.md

 ====>--------------------------------------------------------------------: 221.9
 ```

-You can also start or debug the process in heroku [console](https://devcenter.heroku.com/articles/heroku-dashboard#application-overview).
+You can also start or debug the process in Heroku [console](https://devcenter.heroku.com/articles/heroku-dashboard#application-overview).

 ### Using tfjs-node prior to version 1.2.4

 If you are using tfjs-node package before version 1.2.4, the package requires g++ to compile the node native addon from source files.
-You will have to make sure your stack has Linux build-essential package (newer version stack may not have it on default).
+You will have to make sure your stack has the Linux build-essential package (newer version stack may not have it on default).

 ## Deploy Node.js project on Google Cloud Platform

-###Prerequisite:
+###Prerequisites

 1. Have a valid Google Cloud Project with billing account
 2. Install Google Cloud [client tool](https://cloud.google.com/storage/docs/gsutil_install)